naomichanms/sandbox-bus-app-relnote/articles/Spring18/data-integration/new-feature.md

 ---
 # required metadata

-title: [Topic name]
+title: This is a new feature
-description: [One sentence description of feature.]
+description: This is a great feature.
-author: [author's GitHub alias]
+author: Margoc
-manager: [AnnBe/shellyhaverkamp/edupont04]
+manager: AnnBe
-ms.date: [Today's date]
+ms.date: 05/03/2018
 ms.topic: article
 ms.prod:
 ms.service: business-applications
 ms.technology:
-ms.author: [author's Microsoft alias]
+ms.author: margoc
-audience: [developer, admin, end user, citizen developer, customizer, business analyst, IT pro]
+audience: developer, admin, end user, citizen developer, customizer, business analyst, IT pro

 ---

-# Feature name here
+# This is a new feature

 [!include[banner](includes/banner.md)]